-This introduction is to help you check if your business is affected by the changes to allergen labelling requirements, also known as Natasha's Law, and what to do next to comply with the law.
+This introduction is to help you check if your business needs to follow allergen labelling requirements, also known as Natasha's Law, and what you need to do to comply with the law.

 Businesses need to check if their products require PPDS labelling and what they need to do to comply with the law.

 Prepacked for direct sale or PPDS is food that is packaged at the same place it is offered or sold to consumers and is in this packaging before it is ordered or selected.

 It can include food that consumers select themselves (e.g. from a display unit), as well as products kept behind a counter and some food sold at mobile or temporary outlets.

 - Any food that is not in packaging or is packaged after being ordered by the consumer.
 These are types of non-prepacked food and do not require a label with name, ingredients and allergens emphasised.
 Allergen information must still be provided but this can be done through other means, including orally.